-Chungthang is a small town at the confluence of Lachen and Lachung rivers.
+Chungthang is a small town at the confluence of the Lachen and Lachung rivers.
 Here the river Teesta, the lifeline of Sikkim is formed.
 The two most picturesque and common tourist destinations of North Sikkim, Lachen, and Lachung, can be reached only through Chungthang.
 The North Sikkim Highway coming from Gangtok via Mongan bifurcates here.
-The road on the right leading towards Lachung and then to Yumthang valley, Yumesamdong and Katao, all in the high altitude plateau above 12000ft.
-The road on the left is called Lachen road and reaches Lachen and then further north up to Thangu, Gurudongmar and Tso-Lamu Lake on Tibet border.
+The road on the right leads towards Lachung and then to Yumthang valley, Yumesamdong and Katao, all in the high altitude plateau above 12000ft.
+The road on the left is called Lachen road and reaches Lachen and then further north up to Thangu, Gurudongmar and Tso-Lamu Lake on the Tibet border.

 The small town is full of legends that claim it to be the place from where the word Demaong (the hidden valley of rice) first originated in Sikkim.
 According to legend, the revered guru Padmasambhava took rice here on his way to Tibet.
 Some of the rice is said to have fallen into the ground.
 The land even today grows rice where the surrounding area doesn't.
 There is a stone bearing the footprint of the Guru.